noahbean33/air_quality_monitor/README.md

 # Air Quality Monitor - STM32 RTOS Project

-A production-quality embedded system for indoor air quality monitoring, built on the STM32F446RE microcontroller with FreeRTOS and Modbus RTU communication.
+An embedded system for indoor air quality monitoring, built on the STM32F446RE microcontroller with FreeRTOS and Modbus RTU communication.

 ## Project Overview